ARomach/AKKD120-AKKD501/_pages/resources.md

 This course website is the main resource for following week by week assignments (under [Schedule and Homework]({{ site.baseurl }}/schedule-and-homework)).

-Below additional resources are organized according to categories: vocabulary and consonants, Akkadian Dictionaries, cuneiform related, and general.
+Below additional resources are organized according to categories: vocabulary and consonants, cuneiform related, cuneiform sign lists, Akkadian dictionaries, and general.

 ## Vocabulary and Consonants